spacedvoid/connection/src/main/docs/module.md

 However, not all collection types support all kinds.
 For example, there are no remove-only lists or maps.

-Because of the properties above, the inheritance tree isolates immutable collections from mutable(remove-only) collections;
+Because of the properties above, the inheritance tree isolates immutable collections from mutable (and remove-only) collections;
 immutable collections cannot be assigned to a mutable collection kind, and vice versa.

 ## Adapters